-It’s easy to understand where most dealerships get their vehicles from: New vehicles come from the manufacturer and used vehicles from trade-ins.
+It’s easy to understand where most dealerships typically get their vehicles from: new vehicles come from the manufacturer and used vehicles from trade-ins.
 The thing is, we’re not most dealerships.
-We specialize in electric vehicles – we’re focused on e-commerce, and we use fair, no-haggle pricing in a no-pressure environment.
+We specialize in electric vehicles—we’re focused on e-commerce, and we use fair, no-haggle pricing in a no-pressure environment.

 We pride ourselves on offering the best selection of electric vehicles in the United States.
 We fill our inventory with cars from three main sources.

-Whether they find us, or we find them, we’ll offer a fair price to the seller of a good car.
+Whether they find us, or we find them, we’ll offer a fair price to the seller of a good electric vehicle.
 If they accept our offer, we’ll take the car off their hands.

 Given that a trade-in is so important financially, we assist with trade-ins of all types.